 I still wonder.

-As I work on the 2010 painting of “Leonardo’s” bower a certain sadness settles over my old enthusiasm.
+on the 2010 painting of “Leonardo’s” bower a certain sadness settles over my old enthusiasm.
 I see no “fascinators” in the display.
 Are the molted feathers no longer available?
 Have the Sickle Bill Bird of Paradise, King Parrot and Harpy Eagle left Hungku for a safer forest or have they been destroyed by road workers and hunters?
 I’m afraid a bit of my fascination has fled.
 No questions will be asked as I’ve promised guide Yoris I will speak only of the Bower Bird while on this trip in the Arfak Mountains.
 No questions especially about money, water, missionaries or politics.
 He won’t talk either.

 I wonder.